 Reaction Formulation: A Bibliography. - Pedrini, D. T.; Pedrini, Bonnie C.

 Reaction formation was studied by Sigmund Freud.
 This defense mechanism may be related to repression, substitution, reversal, and compensation.
 Alfred Adler considered compensation a basic process in his individual psychology.
 Anna Freud discussed some defense mechanisms, and Bibring, Dwyer, Huntington, and Valenstein discussed many, many defense mechanisms.
 However, little experimental research has actually been done with reaction formation.
-As with most defense mechanisms, it is difficult to include in the investigations both the Freudian conceptualizations and the experimental controls.
-This bibliography concerns itself with work on reaction formation from the 1930's to the middle 1960's.

 The "Ingresque" portraits Picasso began to produce in 1915 may be understood, Krauss suggests, as a reaction formation (Freud's term) to the success of the new technological art that came into its own by the mid-teens, specifically, the new status of the photograph as an art medium along with the new machine art exemplified by Picabia's mechanomorphic drawings.

-Further, Krauss argues in the second part of her essay, the new series of collages Picasso now begins to produce, collages in which strong color and the divisionism of Seurat are introduced for the first time, can be understood as a comparable reaction formation to the machine an of Picabia, Leger, and the despised Futurists. - The Picasso Papers. - book reviews.
+Further, Krauss argues in the second part of her essay, the new series of collages Picasso now begins to produce, collages in which strong color and the divisionism of Seurat are introduced for the first time, can be understood as a comparable reaction formation to the machine an of Picabia, Leger, and the despised Futurists. - The Picasso Papers.